Dito-gee/Quiz/README.md

 ### Known Bugs

 o When one of the multiple choice radio button answers is selected the colour constrast is not good.
-Due to time constraints I was not able fix the bug.
+Due to time constraints I was not able to fix the bug.

 <img width="1208" height="996" alt="Screenshot 2025-08-23 123017" src="https://github.com/user-attachments/assets/c0139753-ea18-4a57-b322-e2835630e5e3" />

 o There is also a problem with keyboard navigation.
 I cannot navigate with the Tab/Enter keys.
-Due to time constraints I was not able fix the bug.
+Due to time constraints I was not able to fix the bug.